PrahladKulkarni/aws/cdk/hello-cdk/README.md

 * `cdk synth`
 * `cdk deploy`      enter Y when prompted

-## To deploy the changeset
+## To see the application-level parameter validation in action
-* Change the number of queues parameter value in HelloCdkApp file
+* Update the number of queues parameter value in HelloCdkApp to 15.
 * `mvn compile`
+* `cdk synth`
+* Observe `java.lang.RuntimeException: The requested number of queues (15) exceeds the maximum allowed amount of 10.`

+## To create and deploy the changeset
+* Update the number of queues parameter value in HelloCdkApp file to a number below or equal 10.
+* `mvn compile`
+* `cdk synth`
 * `cdk diff`        to see the additional resource that will be created in the changeset
 * `cdk deploy`      enter Y when prompted